 Postal services have traditionally played a vital role in connecting consumers and businesses to a wide range of financial services, especially in remote communities.
-A 2016 report found that globally, 91 per cent of post offices provide financial services either directly, or in partnership with financial institutions.
+A 2016 report (PDF 3MB) found that globally, 91 per cent of post offices provide financial services either directly, or in partnership with financial institutions.

 Take Australia Post’s Post Billpay® as an example.
 As an established bill payment option for over 20 years, it enables more than 80 million payments each year over the counter, over the phone and online.